-In addition to presenting our new products and technologies to our existing customers, we exhibit at trade fairs such as motor shows to give new customers the opportunity to get to know us.
+In addition to presenting our new products and technologies to our existing customers, We hold product exhibitions and technical presentations to give new customers the opportunity to get to know us.
 We also use such exhibitions as opportunities to seek out customers' opinions and requirements.